 - Hidden Track: "Don't Sit Down" is an unusual example.
-It's a brief piece of studio verite in which Bowie sings "Yeah yeah baby yeah/Don't sit down", while the musicians riff behind him before he breaks down laughing.
-The original British release and the most recent reissues include it without listing it; the 1990-91 reissues list it as a separate track; Man of Words/Man of Music and the 1972 reissue don't have it at all.
+It's a brief piece of studio verite in which Bowie sings "Yeah yeah baby yeah/Don't sit down", while the musicians riff behind him until he breaks down laughing.
+The original British release and the most recent reissues include it without listing it; the 1990 and 1999 reissues list it as a separate track; Man of Words/Man of Music, the 1972 RCA reissue, and the 2019 remix don't include it on the album at all, and contemporary production notes surrounding the album indicate that it may have never been meant to be included on the album at all.

-- I Have Many Names: Depending on when the album was issued and what format it was issued on, it'll either be referred to as David Bowie or Space Oddity.
+- I Have Many Names: Depending on when the album was issued and what format it was issued on, it'll either be referred to as David Bowie (sometimes with a "2" appended to the end in order to differentiate it from the 1967 self-titled album immediately before it) or Space Oddity.
 Fans also bestow the nickname Man of Words/Man of Music on the original U.S. release by Mercury Records, after the subtitle added on the cover art.

 - The BBC used "Space Oddity", when it was originally released in 1969, as part of its coverage of the moon landing.
 A car commercial by Lincoln used a cover of "Space Oddity" by Cat Power.
 The ad proper pushes the technology of the car and how "futuristic" it looks.
 It cuts off after "you've really made the grade".